 WordPress is our first choice when building websites.
 It’s easily maintained by the client (that’s you!) after handover and is an affordable option.
-Coupled with Woocommerce it can also be an online shop, but we recommend this only to small hobby type businesses because of it’s limitations and need for updates.
+Coupled with Woocommerce it can also be an online shop.
+I’ve found Woocommerce best for digital products.
+For online shops please see Shopify below.

 We like to use Shopify for professional online shops who need a stable platform.
 It’s not as functional when it comes to blogging, and should you want to have a blog to drive traffic to your shop we recommend you have a WordPress blog on a subdomain.